nguyenvukhang/kitty2/docs/faq.rst

 .. highlight:: sh

-Some special symbols are rendered small/truncated in kitty?
+Some special symbols are rendered small/truncated in alatty?
 -----------------------------------------------------------

 The number of cells a Unicode character takes up are controlled by the Unicode